-The STP is a series of online modules that provide you with program information and campus resources.
+New MC students ONLY, must complete the STP, which is a series of online modules that provide program information and campus resources.

-- You will need to complete each online module, being sure to print the TypeFocus Assessment Results report and the STP Completion Verification form to bring with you to sign your agreement.
+- You will need to complete each online module, being sure to screenshot the TypeFocus Assessment Results report to provide to an MC Counselor for first student agreement.

 Sign Your MC Student Agreement

 Upon completion of the STP you will be prompted to schedule an appointment to sign your first agreement with a Student Development Counselor.

 PLEASE NOTE: At this time due to the COVID-19 health concern, first time agreement signing is only completed remotely by phone + web.